Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Ecuador, especially among students preparing for exams or professionals looking to improve their English skills.
 Consider offering private lessons as a way to supplement your income or even as a primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide a platform to reach a broader student base.
 Private tutoring offers flexibility and allows you to build strong relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Ecuador and may even secure a position before arriving.